-In May 2021, PFM sold its property, buildings and improvements, and certain furniture and equipment at the gross price of \$17,500.
+In 2021, PFM sold its property, buildings and improvements, and certain furniture and equipment at the gross price of \$17,500.
 These assets along with related accumulated depreciation were disposed of upon the sale of the property.
-PFM realized a gain on sale and disposal of the property of \$3,621 and is included in the Consolidated Statements of Activities and Changes in Net Assets.
+PFM realized a gain on sale and disposal of the property of \$3,621 and was included in the Consolidated Statements of Activities and Changes in Net Assets.

-Depreciation and amortization expense totaled \$823 and \$879, for the years ended June 30, 2021 and 2020, respectively.
+Depreciation and amortization expense totaled \$627 and \$823, for the years ended June 30, 2022 and 2021, respectively.